Hugin

 ## Tool provider

-Pablo d'Angelo (Original Author, GSoC 2007 and 2008 mentor, German translation, original CMake build, original Windows SDK)
+Pablo d'Angelo (Original Author, GSoC 2007 and 2008 mentor, German translation, original CMake build, original Windows SDK).
+Left position as Head Developer of Hugin in 2012.

 Full authors list: <https://sourceforge.net/p/hugin/hugin/ci/default/tree/authors.txt>